VMS Student News

 Cobra Kai T.V.
 Review: Strike First.
 Strike Hard.

 September 9, 2020

 Netflix just released a new show last week.
-It isn't a Netflix original but in fact it's a Youtube original.
+It isn't a Netflix original but in fact a Youtube original.
 Who knew a show on Youtube could be so good?
 The greatest thing about the show is that it's a spinoff from the Karate Kid movies, and it's called Cobra Kai.

 I started watching this show the day it came out, and I was shocked by how good it is.
 Ralph Maccio (Daniel LaRusso) and William Zabka (Johnny Lawrence) did an amazing job once again playing their parts as the teachers instead of the students this time.
 It made a nice change to the story.
-I thought it was really cool how the director Katrin L. Goodson Bob Wilson included that Daniel LaRusso and Johnny Lawrence have kids (Mary Mouser and Tanner Buchanan), but instead of fighting against each other they end up working together to take Cobra Kai down.
+I thought it was cool how the story included that Daniel LaRusso and Johnny Lawrence have kids (Mary Mouser and Tanner Buchanan), but instead of fighting against each other they end up working together to take Cobra Kai down.
 I really liked the fact that they had the same cars from "The Karate Kid," and that they also included the same actors for Johnny And Daniel.
 But there was one major thing I disliked about Cobra Kai.
 It was John Kreese coming back (Martin Kove).
 I believe there could be some minor improvements to the show, but so far the show is amazing.
 Good job Youtube/Netflix!